AWikia/SkinEvelution/docs/Overview.md

 - Luna Lavccent is an additional color that will replace the Neutral Color when enabled.

 Luna Lovit will display as a fallback Solid Color when:
-- Running a visual mode other than Standard
+- Running a visual mode other than Standard or 3D
 - System's Reduced transparcney is enabled
-- GPUs level is lower than 4
+- GPUs level is lower than 3
 - App workspace is not focused
 - App runs on a low-end skin (i.e. Tunic) or under Ivilution
 - App runs on a browser without support of ``backdrop-filter``

 Luna Levit will display as a fallback Solid Color when:
-- Running a visual mode other than Standard
+- Running a visual mode other than Standard or 3D
 - System's Reduced transparcney is enabled
-- GPUs level is lower than 2
+- GPUs level is lower than 3
 - App workspace is not focused or runs fullscreen
 - App runs on a low-end skin (i.e. Tunic) or under Ivilution
 - App runs on a Servelution version lower than 3.2.0